katekorsaro/iron-dice/backlog/backlog.md

 # to do

+- [ ] check for possible overflow given a definition.
+The overflow should happen when the number of dice multiplied by the maximum yielded result is over 255.
 - [ ] prepare to upload to crates.io
 - [ ] #23: hardening. find combinations that don't make sense, such as max and success counting
 - [ ] #18: accept parameters from cli